JuanDavidGonzalez/forum/README.md

 # Forum

+This forum application allows creating posts and adding responses to the post.

 ## Installation Steps

 Copy .env.example file and change the name to .env, then edit and set your Database config